Election officials from the across the country took a gamble when they accepted an invitation to Chicago in December. And we are so grateful they did!

 We wrapped up the day with -- you guessed it -- a voting exercise.
 Individuals used a stamp to mark the tools they were most interested in learning more about.
 The tools featured in the Toolkit will aim to address many of the needs identified at the Chicago workshop.
 Over the next three months we will be prototyping the Toolkit website, testing its usability, and writing how-to materials for featured tools.
 Testing and preparation will take place in spring 2016, and we plan to publish the Toolkit in early summer.

-You are invited to learn more about the Toolkit and sign up to participate: http://www.techandciviclife.org/toolkit/
+You are invited to learn more about the Toolkit and how you can contribute to it: http://www.techandciviclife.org/election-toolkit/

 About our project funding and partners

 The Toolkit is funded by the John S. and James L. Knight Foundation’s News Challenge on Elections, which sponsors breakthrough ideas to better inform voters and increase civic participation before, during, and after elections.